 If you think you may have an infection after a facelift, send us a photo of the area of concern before becoming overly concerned, as very often, little bit of redness is normal and does not represent an infection.

 The incidence of a permanent facial nerve injury is less than 1 percent, although transient nerve dysfunction for the first few hours after a facelift is common due to the lingering effects of the local anesthetic used during the surgery.

 Prolonged nerve dysfunction can be due to traction, use of the cautery (to stop bleeding), sutures, or nerve transection.
 In most of these situations, there is a spontaneous recovery which can take place at any time between 2 weeks and 4 months.

 There is not much to do in this situation, aside from waiting for the facial nerve to regain its function.
 While waiting, use of an injection such as BOTOX to temporarily relax the other side of the face is used to create symmetry.

 If a surgeon notices a branch of the facial nerve has been cut during the surgery, that requires surgical repair to reapproximate the cut edges to allow them to heal.
 The healing can take 3-6 months, which is the time it takes the nerve to regrow and re-innervate facial muscles.

-Abnormal scars are scars that are placed incorrectly, that are obvious and one that my be hypertrophic or keloid.
+Abnormal scars are scars that are placed incorrectly, that are obvious or may be hypertrophic or keloid.

 Improper scar placement can lead to obvious scars, distortion of the ear, and un-natural shifting of the hairline.
 Excessive tension can cause scar widening, loss of hair, loss of pigmentation, and the development of hypertrophic scars.